 The information board above showing Place de la Halle is on the blue building in the photo above.

 This row of brightly coloured houses and shops are directly opposite the church and the main square.
-They were completely demolished on 28th to 29th July.
+They were completely demolished between 28th to 29th July 1944.

 The buildings were rebuilt using concrete and brightly painted.
 Here you can see an example of a new building (salmon pink in colour) contrasting with an older building that survived the bombings.